ivadomed/ivadomed/docs/source/configuration_file.rst

         "title": "random_seed",
         "$$description": [
-            "Seed used by the random number generator to split the dataset between\n", "training/validation/testing.
+            "Seed used by the random number generator to split the dataset between\n", "training/validation/testing sets.
 The use of the same seed ensures the same split between\n", "the sub-datasets, which is useful for reproducibility."
         ],
         "type": "int"